 We never sell, rent, or share your information for marketing purposes or with data brokers.
 We do not allow third parties to use your User Content for their own purposes.

 We retain usage logs and technical information for up to two (2) years for security monitoring, debugging, and Service improvement purposes.
+These logs do not contain the substance of uploaded documents.

 If we receive a litigation hold notice or preservation demand, we will preserve relevant information as required by law, even if it would otherwise be deleted under our normal retention schedule.
+Firm administrators may also designate specific matters or User Content as subject to an internal litigation hold through the Service interface; such content will be preserved until the hold is released by the firm administrator.

 We implement administrative, technical, and physical safeguards designed to protect your information: